Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 • Retirement accounts, such as 401(k)s and IRAs.
 These accounts have special tax benefits and are better left outside of the trust.

 • Life insurance policies.
-Putting a life insurance policy into a trust can cause it to lose its tax-free status upon death of the insured.
+Putting a life insurance policy into a trust can cause it to lose its tax-free status upon the death of the insured.

 • Assets that need to be managed for a specific reason.
 For example, if you have a special needs child, you may want to set up a special needs trust to manage assets for their benefit.